dabdine/trools/README.md

 Engine support
 ======

-At the current time, trools supports testing Drools or Jess rules.
 Extending trools to support other rules engines is a trivial task.
 Please submit a ticket if you'd like to see support for other JSR-94 rules engines.
+The currently supported engines are:
+* Drools
+* Jess

 Quick start
 ======